gaurav-panwar/my-resumes/Gaurav_CV.md

 ```
 1. Organised The DTU Great Run 2013
 2. Took C/C++ IDG organised By CSI
- Took classes to make newcomers become comfortable and proficient in these
+ Took classes to make newcomers comfortable and proficient in these important
-important programming languages for enhancing their careers.
+programming languages for enhancing their careers.
 ```
 ## Positions of Responsibility

 ```
  Sports Captain (Naidu House) School Student Council(2011-2012)
+o Skills Gained :
 ```

 ```
 2
 ```
 ```
-o Skills Gained :
  Leading with Authority Not with Power
  Power of Team Work
  Self Confidence and Respect